ayushrajdahal/academic/_pages/about.md

 Hi there!
 Welcome to my website.

 I am a passionate Software Developer from Nepal specializing in Data Science.
 Currently, I am a Data Science Fellow at <a href="https://www.linkedin.com/company/code-for-nepal/about/" target="_blank">Code for Nepal</a>.
-Before this, I was working as an Algorithm Developer and Data Science Lead at <a href="https://incubatenepal.com/" target="_blank">Incubate Nepal</a> and a Junior Researcher at <a href="https://in.linkedin.com/company/learnbyresearch" target="_blank">LBR</a>.
+Before this, I was an Algorithm Developer and Data Science Lead at <a href="https://incubatenepal.com/" target="_blank">Incubate Nepal</a> and Junior Researcher at <a href="https://in.linkedin.com/company/learnbyresearch" target="_blank">LBR</a>.

 Over the past few years, I have worked on [Research](https://ayushraj.com.np/publications/) and [Software](https://ayushraj.com.np/portfolio/) projects where I used Machine Learning and Data Analysis to solve problems across domains ranging from Economics to HCI (Human-Computer Interaction).
 So, I made this website in an attempt to document some of them.